Workshops

-Successful workshop proposals for NordiCHI 2026 should make full use of the workshop format, avoiding conference-style paper presentations and prioritising debate and joint action by using more experimental formats.
-Proposals that reach out to other disciplines and traditions, and to industry, art, activism, and other practices to advance constructive and critical discussions are welcome.
-Successful proposals clearly explain the aim and relevance of the workshop, intended audience, planned activities, format, expected outcomes and impact for the intended community.
+Successful workshop proposals for NordiCHI 2026 should make full use of the workshop format,avoiding conference-style paper presentations and prioritising debate and joint action through experimental and participatory formats.
+Proposals that engage with other disciplines and traditions, as well as with industry, art, activism, and other practices to advance constructive and critical discussions are particularly welcome.
+Strong proposals clearly explain the aim and relevance of the workshop, intended audience, planned activities and format as well as expected outcomes and impact for the target community.

-This said we invite proposals for workshops focusing on all themes related to the field of Human-Computer Interaction.
-In particular, we invite workshops relating to the theme of the conference: Pulse – exploring the energy that drives us.
+We invite proposals for workshops focusing on all themes related to the field of Human-Computer Interaction.
+In particular, we encourage workshops that engage with the conference theme: Pulse – exploring the energy that drives us.

-Workshops run for either a half day or a full day, with scheduled morning, lunch and afternoon breaks.
-Workshops will be held as pre-conference activities on October 3rd and 4th.
+Workshops will run for either a half day or a full day, with scheduled morning, lunch and afternoon breaks, and will be held as pre-conference activities on October 3rd and 4th.
 Accepted workshops should aim to attract 10-25 participants.
-Workshops are run with at least 5 participants registered by the early bird registration deadline, so organisers should be active in promoting the workshop to relevant audiences.

 Practicalities